-If you’re anything like my students and clients, you want to know how to feel better asap.
+If you’re anything like my students and clients, you want to know how to feel good asap.
+You want to feel positive emotions, reduce stress, and forget about feeling angry or other negative emotions.

 The tool is: Curiosity and Compassion.